imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/angular.md

 Let's now learn how to upload an image to our media library.

-Angular SDK provides `ik-upload` component which renders an `input type="file"` tag that you can use to upload files to the [ImageKit media library](../../media-library/overview/) directly from the client-side.
+Angular SDK provides `ik-upload` component, which renders an `input type="file"` tag that you can use to upload files to the [ImageKit media library](../../media-library/overview/) directly from the client-side.

 To implement this functionality, a backend server is needed to authenticate the request using your [API private key](../../api-reference/api-introduction/api-keys.md#private-key).

 ### **Setup the backend app**

-For this quickstart guide, we will create a sample Node.js server which will provide an authentication endpoint at `http://localhost:3000/auth`.
+For this quickstart guide, we will create a sample Node.js server that will provide an authentication endpoint at `http://localhost:3000/auth`.

-Let's a new folder `server` and create files `app.js` and `package.json` inside the new folder in the project root.
+Let's a new folder, `server`, and create files `app.js` and `package.json` inside the new folder in the project root.

 ```bash
 mkdir server